denialromeo/danielmoore.us/about.md

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
     <p>All political ideologies, religions, and nations are designed to exploit the many so a top few can lead extravagant lives.
 I view this as an unsolvable problem, and so take a largely detached view of life.</p>
-    <p>"We have Paleolithic emotions, medieval institutions, and godlike technology." &ndash; E.O.
-Wilson</p>
     <p>Historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>